-The character of Death is not one of those who were lucky enough to get an ongoing series, unlike Lucifer (reading order here) and Dead Boy Detectives (reading order here), even if she is extremely popular.
-That said, we still can find Death in a few publications outside the main Sandman story.
+The character of Death is not one of those who were lucky enough to get a comic book ongoing series, unlike Lucifer Morningstar and Dead Boy Detectives, even if she is extremely popular.
+Despite that, we can still find Death in a few publications outside the main Sandman comics.

-In this Vertigo series, the Endless are the personification of concepts.
-They all play a specific part in the human world.
-Dream (or Morpheus) is the king of the Dreaming Wold, where you go when you sleep.
+If you are not too familiar with the world of Sandman, in it, we met the Endless, the personification of concepts, who all play a specific part in the human world.
+Dream (or Morpheus) is the king of the Dreaming World, where you go when you sleep.
 His older sister is Death and she mostly meets with the recently deceased and guides them into their next existence.

-Death is the second eldest of Endless and possibly the more powerful being in the Universe.
+Death is the second eldest of Endless and possibly the most powerful being in the Universe.
 In The Sandman, Death takes the appearance of a young goth woman.
 She is omnipotence and omnipresence, being with all those who die when they die.

-The Sandman’s Death Reading Order:
+The Sandman’s Death Reading Order

 That said, you can find Death in other publications.
 Most of them are collected in one big book: